DJ-66/go_Cryptography_Symmetric_Encryption/README.md

 # AES + GCM (combined mode) aleviates the AES size limitation
 # Say if we wanted to use random length user generated strings (often less than 16bytes)
-# i.e.  To store user generated passwords as encrypted string our DB
+# i.e.  To store user generated password as encrypted string our DB
 # Aes + GCM also gives us message authentication (integrity) = Authenticated Encyption

 # work in progress - will add CLI + user string input in the future